-Stock Music is as prevalent in the modern world as the top 40 charts from the latest artists.
+Stock Music (sometimes called Stock Audio) is as prevalent in the modern world as the top 40 charts from the latest artists.
 Used in everything from advertising to mainstream movies, stock music is both a great time saver and a great money saver too.
 Working similarly to the stock photography and stock video footage markets, artists create music and then add them to stock music libraries who then sell on a license to you.
 Making it the perfect solution to get music for video.

 Here on FootageSecrets, we are going to explore How to Choose the Right Music for Your Videos, read on for the best sources, and some hints and tips on keeping yourself safe whilst buying Stock Music for your Video needs!

 Already have an idea on the right music for your videos?
 Check out Shutterstock Music for some great tracks for your production works!

 You can also learn more about Shutterstock (and their awesome stock footage offer) on our dedicated Shutterstock review!

 As a video producer you're asking a pretty valid question, why would you need to use music in your videos?
 This question will always come down to what it is that you are creating, but in the majority of cases, music can only add value to those already awesome videos that you pour your soul into, so why leave out what can be considered one of the basic elements of what makes a good video?

 The movie Jaws is a great example, would that movie be the same without its fantastic musical score?
 Movies and videos are essentially audiovisual experiences, and therefore audio is a big part of any production.
 It's the perfect combination of footage and sound that makes for an exceptional video.
 When it comes to visuals, you can shoot your own video, or use the great resource of stock footage to get complimentary shots.
 Learn how to edit a video like a pro right here!